Please ensure Javascript is enabled for purposes of website accessibility Braven Supports Career Readiness for U.S. College Students

 How it Helps

-During college, underrepresented students may lack the opportunity to develop:
+During college, students deserve opportunities to develop:

 • Professional competencies, such as working in teams, problem-solving, and networking and communication